phorward/libphorward/doc/phorward.md

 *offset* is the offset of the element to be accessed from the array's base address.

-Returns the address of the accessed item, and (void*)NULL if the item could not be accessed (e.g. if the array is empty or offset is beyond the last of array).
+Returns the address of the accessed item, and NULL if the item could not be accessed (e.g. if the array is empty or offset is beyond the top of array).

 Use [parray_rget()](#fn_parray_rget) for access items from the end.